neo4jrb/activegraph/docs/Properties.rst

 Properties
 ==========

-In classes that mixin the ``ActiveGraph::ActiveNode`` or ``ActiveGraph::ActiveRel`` modules, properties must be declared using the ``property`` class method.
+In classes that mixin the ``ActiveGraph::Node`` or ``ActiveGraph::Relationship`` modules, properties must be declared using the ``property`` class method.
 It requires a single argument, a symbol that will correspond with the getter and setter as well as the property in the database.

 .. code-block:: ruby

     class Post
-      include ActiveGraph::ActiveNode
+      include ActiveGraph::Node

       property :title
     end